bruno-leal/covid19-portugal-data/tutorials/municipalities_data_scraping/article_scraping.md

 Tabula uses two different methods to extract the data: Stream and Lattice.
 While Stream method looks for whitespaces between columns of a table, Lattice approach looks for boundaries between columns.

 Stream method does not work very well with these reports; so it's better to use Lattice.
 Apparently it works well.
-Tabula is even able to understand that, although the table is composed by five «subtables» (each containing two columns - "CONCELHO" and "NÚMERO DE CASOS"), all the data belongs to the same table and can merge it.
+Tabula is even able to understand that, although the table is composed by five subtables (each containing two columns - "CONCELHO" and "NÚMERO DE CASOS"), all the data belongs to the same table and can merge it.

 Unfortunately that doesn't work perfectly.
 Remember this was the tricky part?
 If you scroll down the extraction preview, you will notice that there are some municipalities missing.

 ![Extracted data is missing some municipalities](img/4_tabula_missing_municipalities.png)

 So something's not working very well.
-And tipically, if you try to preview another report (like from a few days earlier), you'll notice that the same municipalities will be missing.
+And typically, if you try to preview another report (like from a few days earlier), you'll notice that the same municipalities will be missing.
 Therefore, there must be something in the PDF's content that is contributing to this problem; something related with the position of those municipalities in the table.

 But there is an alternative approach.
 The tricky part of scraping PDF files is that we may need to do some adjustments.
-Instead of trying to scrape all the data from the table at once, we could try to scrape each of the five «subtables».
+Instead of trying to scrape all the data from the table at once, we could try to scrape each of the five subtables.
 That way, just like magic, all the data is scraped successfully.

 ![Report's municipalities data alternative selection](img/5_tabula_selection_tables.png)

 ![Extracted data contains all data from municipalities table](img/6_tabula_all_municipalities.png)

 So what now?
 We want to be able to programmatically scrape data from future reports without needing to execute this manual work, right?
-Then, we could use the "Export" functionality, but instead of exporting the data itself, exporting a Json file with the dimensions / coordinates, by changing the **Export Format** to *JSON (dimensions)*.
+Then, we could use the "Export" functionality, but instead of exporting the data itself, exporting a JSON file with the dimensions / coordinates, by changing the **Export Format** to *JSON (dimensions)*.

 The exported file should look something like this.